Why AI-Generated Content Is Not Appropriate for Medical Animation in Pharma and Biotech

 AI-generated animation cannot reliably:

-Distinguish on-label vs. off-label content
+- Distinguish on-label from off-label content

-Apply jurisdiction-specific regulatory requirements
+- Apply jurisdiction-specific regulatory requirements

-Support audit trails or documentation for claims substantiation
+- Maintain audit trails for claims substantiation

-Respond to nuanced medical-legal feedback
+- Respond to nuanced medical-legal feedback

 Confidentiality and Non-Disclosure Obligations

 Pharmaceutical and medical device development is governed by strict confidentiality and non-disclosure agreements.
-Scientific data, mechanisms, and design specifications are often shared under legal obligation and must remain secure.
+Scientific data, mechanisms, and design specifications are shared under legal obligation and must remain secure.

 For this reason alone, AI-generated medical animation is incompatible with NDA-protected workflows.